Contents

 NS Record

-– NS (Name Server) records specify which name servers are authoritative for a domain.
-They control which DNS servers are queried to retrieve the DNS records for a domain.
+– NS (Name Server) records instruct which name servers are authoritative for a domain.
+The records determine which DNS servers will be queried and under which servers the DNS records of a domain will be retrieved.

 SRV Record

-– SRV (Service) records define the location of specific services, such as VoIP or instant messaging, on a network.
-It specifies the port and hostname that provide the service.
+– SRV records specify where a particular service is located, such as VoIP or instant messaging, in a given network.
+It specifies the port and hostname that will conduct the service.

 Configuring Your DNS Settings